How to Bake Sourdough in a Loaf Pan – Step-by-Step

 This simple sourdough bread recipe without a Dutch oven allows you to create a homemade loaf with minimal effort.
 The loaf pan method makes the process easier, especially for beginners.
 Once you try it, you’ll never look back!

-Tips for Baking Sourdough in a Loaf Pan
+Easy Tips for Better Sourdough in a Loaf Pan

 Here are a few tips I’ve learned over time to make baking sourdough in a loaf pan even easier and more successful: